- Name of the responsible investigator

-A card must be placed on all individual rodent cages, unless there is an approved protocol exception or as directed by veterinary staff or facility supervisor.
+Individual rodent cages must have a card, unless there is an approved protocol exception or as directed by veterinary staff or facility supervisor.

-The cage cards/ identification for species that may tend to chew or damage the cards may be kept in a nearby location, such as a room logbook, or posted on a door or wall.
+For species that tend to chew or damage cards, keep cards in a nearby location, such as a room logbook, or posted on a door.

 Unidentified animals will be transferred to an established holding protocol and may be euthanized at the discretion of the senior program veterinarian or designee.

-Reference: Guide for the Care and Use of Laboratory Animals, 8th ed.
+- Guide for the Care and Use of Laboratory Animals, 8th Edition, NRC, 2011